vittooh/food-events/README.md

 Vamos considerar que não tem armazenamento infinito, logo para salvar um armazenamento precisamos de confirmação que podemos fazer isso.
 Para garantir o fluxo/criar vamos usar o padrão saga.

 #TODO LIST

+# Checklist activities

+## Storage Module :
+- Process shipping order event - check if has items on the storage to fulfill the order DONE - if so, send do shipping-order-processor
+- if not, send back to api to cancel the order.

+## Api module
+- receive error event from storage module and cancel order.

+## Shipping Module:
+DONE - Receive shipping order from storage module and process that.
+- Remove items from storage and build invoice.

 - Saga.
  - Build e yaml, topico para escutar os eventos do food-events-consumer